JessMotta/challenge_ws/README.md

+# **Requirements**

+* Python
+* Ros
+* Gazebo
+* OpenCv

 # **Steps for to do before run the simulation:**

 This project was make in Ros Melodic.

--- Install the simulator Husky robot of clearpath: $ 'sudo apt-get install ros-melodic-husky-simulator' (attencion for your Ros version) this will be installed on Ros folder.
+* Install the simulator Husky robot of clearpath (attencion for your Ros version) this will be installed on Ros folder:

+`$ 'sudo apt-get install ros-melodic-husky-simulator`

--- And install the Husky desktop:  $ 'sudo apt-get install ros-indigo-husky-desktop'
+* And install the Husky desktop:  `$ 'sudo apt-get install ros-indigo-husky-desktop'`

--- Clone this repository to your workspace inside src folder:
+* Clone this repository to your workspace inside src folder:

 [Velodyne VLP-16](https://bitbucket.org/DataspeedInc/velodyne_simulator.git)